-Do you know what happens when you incorporate a few “typical” trail mix ingredients in a favorite cookie recipe?
+Do you know what happens when you incorporate a few “typical” trail mix ingredients in a favorite banana cookie recipe?
 The result -a high fiber, antioxidant-rich and vegan cookie, that’s easy to make, chewy and moist.
 These One Bite Addictive Trail Mix Banana Cookies are the perfect after school snack.

 Recently, I received an invitation to participate in a Trail Mix recipe contest to help celebrate National Trail Mix Day held annually on August 31 (yup, I agree, there is a national day for everything!)
 I love trail mixes, so I jumped at the opportunity.